tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 Maintaining the same system reliably looks average.
 Refining the same craft quietly looks average.

-But that is how mastery compounds.
+But refinement is where mastery lives.

+In Japanese culture, there is a deep respect for incremental perfection — doing the same thing again and again until it becomes almost invisible in its reliability.
+The Shinkansen high-speed train has operated for decades with extraordinary safety and punctuality, not because of one brilliant breakthrough, but because thousands of ordinary workers obsess over small details every day.

+No viral moments.
+No heroic narratives.

+Just systems that work.

+The same is true in technology.
+Somewhere, a sysadmin spends years learning obscure details about logging, backups, kernel behavior, network quirks.
+Nobody calls it glamorous.
+Nobody celebrates it publicly.
+But systems stay alive because someone chose depth over novelty.

+Reliability is rarely exciting.

+But reliability is civilization.

-Instead, we skim.
+Instead, many of us skim.
 We pivot.
-We sample.
-We collect intellectual souvenirs from everywhere.
-And because we never stay long enough in one place — geographically, intellectually, professionally — we never feel deep.
-We feel broad and thin.
+We sample endlessly.
+We collect intellectual souvenirs without staying long enough for anything to transform us.
+We become wide but thin — exposed to everything, grounded in nothing.

 Which feeds the fear of being average.